-Cyber threat intelligence is also available on informal sources, such as public blogs, dark webs, forums, and social media platforms.
-Informal sources allow any person or entity on the Internet to publish, in realtime, the threat information in natural language, or unstructured data format.
-The unstructured and publicly available threat intelligence is also called Open-Source Intelligence (OSINT) [3].
-Cyber securityrelated OSINT are early warning sources for cyber security events such as security vulnerability exploits [4].
+Cyber threat intelligence is also available on informal sources, such as public blogs, dark webs, forums, and social media or entity on the Internet to publish, in real-time, the threat information in natural language, or unstructured data format.
+The unstructured and publicly available threat intelligence is also called Open Source Intelligence (OSINT) [3].
+Cyber security-related OSINT are early warning sources for cyber security events such as security vulnerability exploits [4].

-To conduct a cyber-attack, malicious actors typically have to 1) identify vulnerabilities, 2) acquire the necessary tools and tradecraft to successfully exploit them, 3) choose a target and recruit participants, 4) create or purchase the infrastructure needed, and 5) plan and execute the attack.
+To conduct a cyber-attack, malicious have 1) identify actors typically to vulnerabilities, 2) acquire the necessary tools and tradecraft to successfully exploit them, 3) choose a target and recruit participants, 4) create or purchase the infrastructure needed, and 5) plan and execute the attack.
 Other actors- system administrators, security analysts, and even victims- may discuss vulnerabilities or coordinate a response to attacks [5].
-These activities are often conducted online through social media, (open and dark) Web forums, and professional leaving digital traces behind. blogs, Collectively, these digital traces provide valuable insights into evolving cyber threats and can signal a pending or developing attack well before the malicious activity is noted on a target system.
-For example, exploits are discussed on Twitter before they are publicly disclosed and on dark web forums even before they are discussed on social media [6].
+These activities are often conducted online through social media, (open and dark) Web forums, and professional blogs, leaving digital traces behind.
+Collectively, these digital traces provide valuable insights into evolving cyber threats and can signal a pending or developing attack well before the malicious activity is noted on a target system.
+For example, exploits are discussed on Twitter before they are publicly disclosed [4] and on dark web forums even before they are discussed on social media [6].

-2. EXISTING SYSTEM
+III.EXISTING SYSTEM

-Cybersecurity is becoming an everincreasing concern for most organizations and much research has been developed in this field over the last few years.
+Cybersecurity is becoming an ever-increasing concern for most organizations and much research has been developed in this field over the last few years.
 Inside these organizations, the Security Operations Center (SOC) is the central nervous system that provides the necessary security against cyber threats.
 However, to be effective, the SOC requires timely and relevant threat intelligence to accurately and properly monitor, maintain, and secure an IT infrastructure.
 This leads security analysts to strive for threat awareness by collecting and reading various information feeds.
 However, if done manually, this results in a tedious and extensive task that may result in little knowledge being obtained given the large amounts of irrelevant information.
-Research has shown that Open-Source Intelligence (OSINT) provides useful information to identify emerging cyber threats.

-OSINT is the collection, analysis, and use of data from openly available sources for intelligence purposes [7].
+Research has shown that Open Source Intelligence (OSINT) provides useful information to identify emerging cyber threats.
+OSINT is the collection, analysis, and use of data from openly available sources for intelligence purposes [21].
 Examples of sources for OSINT are public blogs, dark and deep websites, forums, and social media.
-In such platforms, any person or entity on the Internet can publish, in real-time, information in natural language related to cyber security, including incidents, new threats, and vulnerabilities.
-Among the OSINT sources for cyber threat intelligence, we can highlight the social media Twitter as one of the most representative [8].
-Cyber security experts, administrators, and system hackers constantly use Twitter to discuss technical details about cyberattacks and share their experiences [9].
+In such platforms, any person or entity on the Internet can publish, in real-time, information in natural language related to cyber security, including incidents. new threats. and vulnerabilities.
+Among the OSINT sources for cyber threat intelligence, we can highlight the social media Twitter as one of the most representative [22].
+Cyber security experts, system administrators, and hackers constantly use Twitter to discuss technical details about

-Utilization of OSINT to automatically identify cyber threats via social media, forums and other openly available sources using text analytics was proposed in different researches [1], [7], [13], [23], [24], [25], [26], [27] and [28].
+Utilization of OSINT to automatically identify cyber threats via social media, forums and other openly available sources using text analytics was proposed in different researches [1], [23], [7], [24], [25], [26], [13], [27] and [28].
 However, most proposals focus on identifying important events related to cyber threats or vulnerabilities but do not propose identifying and profiling cyber threats.